Analytical models of the Proton Structure Function and the gluon distribution at small x beyond leading order: Formalism

 Taylor approximated DGLAP eqns.(\ref{E5.8'}), (\ref{E5.9}), (\ref{E5.10}) and (\ref{E5.11}) can be solved only if one assumes plausible analytical relationship between the singlet and gluon distribution.
+Generally, exact analytical solution of coupled DGLAP equations or an explicit relation between quark and gluon distributions are not possible.
+Numerical methods are necessary.
+However, if one assumes that at small $x$ in a certain $Q^2$ range, such analytical form of gluon and quark distribution is possible, the most general form can be written as

+which takes into account the flavor independency of gluon.
+If the coefficients $K_i$ and $C_i(x,t)$ are flavor independent then the expression can be written as

+Here, $KC(x, t)$ represents the ratio of the quark and gluon distribution i.e $\frac{G(x,t)}{F_2^S(x,t)}$ and is in general not factorizable in x and t.
+A purely $t-$independence of the ratio was found to be not true in general \cite{Borou}.
 In conformity with the QCD analysis of Lopez and Yndurain \cite{ly} and pursued by us later in \cite{Akbari,ne} we use the plausible $t$ dependent relationship between the singlet and the gluon distribution.